lukaqueres/plan-it/web/README.md

 - [ ] Make main site, with basic and advanced info about bot
 - [ ] Prepare articles system to write commands usage and docs
 - [ ] Done!

+## This site is developed with Laravel framework